 We have opportunities both to conserve these birds which are declining in other parts of the country, and also to publicise the important environmental contribution farmers make in the South Downs.
 In order to make the best of these opportunities, South Downs Land Managers has joined the steering group of the South Downs Farmland Bird Initiative, as a supporting partner organisation.

 SDNPA rangers and the Volunteer Ranger Service (VRS) are working closely with local farmers to install nesting boxes and to retain rough tussock grassland around field edges and unused field corners.
-This long grass provides the right habitat for the barn owls’ favorite diet of small mammals, Field Vole, Mice, and Shrews.
+This long grass provides the right habitat for the barn owls’ favourite diet of small mammals, Field Vole, Mice, and Shrews.
 Rangers have so far installed 250 Barn Owl boxes working with 95 Farmers and Landowners.
 For more information click the link in the title above.
 There is a dedicated ranger in each of the area offices able to assist any farmer wanting to help the conservation of Barn Owls.
-If you are interested in having a Barn Owl box installed on your farm contact firstname.lastname@example.org
+If you are interested in having a Barn Owl box installed on your farm contact email@example.com

 If you would like to join SDLM, then send us an email with your contact details including name and telephone number.